DeadManLogan/Drei-Documentation/Shaders/MeshDistortMaterial.md

     ```

     In this example, we create a new instance of the **MeshDistortMaterial** class and log the value of its **id** property to the console.
 The output should be a unique integer value that identifies the material instance.

+* **uuid**

+    is a unique identifier assigned to each instance of the material.
+This property is inherited from the **Material** class in Three.js, which is the base class for all material types.

+    The **uuid** property is a string that is automatically generated when the material instance is created.
+This property can be useful for identifying and tracking material instances in your code, especially when working with scenes and objects that contain multiple materials.

+    Here is an example of how you can access the **uuid** property of a **MeshDistortMaterial** instance in Drei.js:

+    ```js
+        import { MeshDistortMaterial } from 'drei';

+        const material = new MeshDistortMaterial({/* options */});
+        console.log(material.uuid); // should print a unique string value
+    ```

+    In this example, we create a new instance of the **MeshDistortMaterial** class and log the value of its **uuid** property to the console.
+The output should be a unique string value that identifies the material instance.

+* **name**

+    is an optional string that can be used to give a name to the material instance.
+This property is inherited from the **Material** class in Three.js, which is the base class for all material types.

+    The **name** property can be useful for identifying and accessing material instances in your code, especially when working with scenes and objects that contain multiple materials.

+    Here is an example of how you can set the **name** property of a **MeshDistortMaterial** instance in Drei.js:

+    ```js
+        import { MeshDistortMaterial } from 'drei';

+        const material = new MeshDistortMaterial({/* options */});
+        material.name = 'myMaterial';
+    ```

+    In this example, we create a new instance of the **MeshDistortMaterial** class and set its **name** property to the string value **'myMaterial'**.
+This can be useful later on for identifying and accessing the material instance in your code.